camptocamp/docker-odoo-project/README.md

 Look in [11.0/templates/odoo.cfg.tmpl](11.0/templates/odoo.cfg.tmpl) to see the full list.

-While most of the variables can be set in the docker compose file so we can have different values for different environments, the `ADDONS_PATH` **must** be set in the `Dockerfile` of your project with a line such as:
+While most of the variables can be set in the `docker-compose.yml` file so we can have different values for different environments, the `ADDONS_PATH` **must** be set in the `Dockerfile` of your project with a line such as:

 ```
 ENV ADDONS_PATH=/odoo/local-src,/odoo/external-src/server-tools,/odoo/src/addons